yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

   further interaction by closing the post.
 Click the **Close** button that displays below the post to close it.

 * Provide post/response/comment guidelines.
+A set of :ref:`Guidance for
-  A set of :ref:`Guidance for Discussion Moderators` or a post in the **General** discussion can provide guidance about when to create a new thread, respond to an existing post, or comment on a response.
+  Discussion Moderators` or a post in a course-wide discussion category (such as **General**) can provide guidance about when to start a new thread by adding a post, respond to an existing post, or comment on a response.

 .. _Moderating_discussions: